abudaan/vega-multi-view/README.md

 # false.
 debug: false

+# Whether or not an existing spec in the store will be overwritten by
+# a spec with the same id that is added afterwards.
+overwrite: false

 # The element where all Vega views will be rendered to.
 Inside this
 # element every view creates its own containing HTML element.
 # If the element does not exist a div will be created and added to